James William Agnew1

 James William Agnew was born in 1787.1 He was the son of James Agnew and Margaret Lee.1 He married Ellen Stewart, daughter of Charles Stewart, in 1814.1 He died in 1843.1

-James William Agnew lived at Ballyclare, Ireland.1
+He lived at Ballyclare, IrelandG.1

 Child of James William Agnew and Ellen Stewart